Food & Drink

 Online

 Tammy Treatz is another charming Instagram-exclusive Melbourne mochi shop, offering an expansive variety of traditional and custom mochi.
-You can expect to get your hands on some generously filled mochi of alluring flavours including, lychee, Thai milk tea, lotus biscuit, black sesame and many more.
-Tammy’s makes for an easy inclusion in the best mochi in Melbourne round-up with its newest menu addition, mochi chews— a baked crispy yet simultaneously chewy mochi offered in taro and strawberry flavours.
+You can expect to get your hands on some generously filled mochi of alluring flavours including Thai milk tea, chai latte, matcha, Bueno, Yakult, and many more.
+Tammy’s makes for an easy inclusion in the best mochi in Melbourne round-up, especially with the delectable addition of mochi chews — a baked crispy yet simultaneously chewy mochi with flavour options including Dubai chocolate.
+It’s heavenly.

 READ MORE